barranaai/barrana-school-management/RAILWAY_QUICK_DEPLOY.md

 ## ✅ **Problem Completely Solved!**

-The dependency conflicts and system-level package issues have been resolved by:
+The dependency conflicts, system-level package issues, and Docker build timeouts have been resolved by:
 1. Creating an isolated backend directory specifically for Railway deployment
 2. Removing problematic packages that require system dependencies
 3. Using Railway-compatible alternatives
+4. Switching to Nixpacks builder to avoid Docker build issues

 ## Step 1: Deploy to Railway